o-lim/generate-ninja/tools/gn/docs/reference.md

 ## **action_foreach**: Declare a target that runs a script over a set of files.

 ```
-  This target type allows you to run a script once-per-file over a set
+  This target type allows you to run a script or command once-per-file
-  of sources.
-If you want to run a script once that takes many files as
+  over a set of sources.
+If you want to run a script once that takes
-  input, see "gn help action".
+  many files as input, see "gn help action".

 ```